Naive set theory: Consistency

 A naive set theory is not necessarily inconsistent, if it correctly specifies the sets allowed to be considered.
 This can be done by the means of definitions, which are implicit axioms.
 It is possible to state all the axioms explicitly, as in the case of Halmos' Naive Set Theory, which is actually an informal presentation of the usual axiomatic Zermelo–Fraenkel set theory.
 It is "naive" in that the language and notations are those of ordinary informal mathematics, and in that it does not deal with consistency or completeness of the axiom system.

 Likewise, an axiomatic set theory is not necessarily consistent: not necessarily free of paradoxes.
-It follows from Gödel's incompleteness theorems that a sufficiently complicated first order logic system (which includes most common axiomatic set theories) cannot be proved consistent from within the theory itself – even if it actually is consistent.
+It follows from Gödel's incompleteness theorems that a sufficiently complicated first-order logic system (which includes most common axiomatic set theories) cannot be proved consistent from within the theory itself – unless it is actually inconsistent.
 However, the common axiomatic systems are generally believed to be consistent; by their axioms they do exclude some paradoxes, like Russell's paradox.
-Based on Gödel's theorem, it is just not known – and never can be – if there are no paradoxes at all in these theories or in any first-order set theory.
+Based on Gödel's theorem, it is just not known – and never can be – if there are no paradoxes at all in these theories or in any sufficiently complicated first-order set theory, again, unless such theories are actually inconsistent.
+It should be mentioned, however, that results in proof theoretical ordinal analysis are sometimes interpreted as consistency proofs.

 The term naive set theory is still today also used in some literature to refer to the set theories studied by Frege and Cantor, rather than to the informal counterparts of modern axiomatic set theory.